 After all electronic loads have been connected to the Share bus with one power supply as master, they cannot limit their input voltage anymore to what you adjust as "U set" on the device.
-The correct voltage level comes from the master unit via Share bus and is thus adjusted there.
+The correct voltage level comes from the master unit and has to be adjusted there.